Juanpe/About-SwiftUI/README.md

 #### 📦 Repositories
 * **[SwiftUI](https://github.com/Jinxiansen/SwiftUI)**.
 This is some of the official examples of the SwiftUI layout framework for the full platform of the apple released by WWDC2019 today.
 I hope to help you understand and learn this new layout framework!
 * **[SwiftUITodo](https://github.com/devxoul/SwiftUITodo)**.
 An example to-do list app using SwiftUI which is introduced in WWDC19.
+* **[KeyboardAvoiding](https://github.com/a2/KeyboardAvoiding)**.
+A SwiftUI view that manages a UIViewController that responds to keyboard events with modified additionalSafeAreaInsets.
 * **[DispatchStore](https://github.com/alexdrone/DispatchStore)**.
 Swift package that implements an operation based, multi-store à-la Flux for SwiftUI.
 * **[GitHubSearchWithSwiftUI](https://github.com/marty-suzuki/GitHubSearchWithSwiftUI)**.
 SwiftUI based GitHubSearch example.
 * **[SwiftUI-MovieDB](https://github.com/alfianlosari/SwiftUI-MovieDB)**.
 SwiftUI MovieDB prototype app built with Xcode 11 Beta & macOS 10.15 Catalina.